-Coronavirus (COVID-19) has thousands of Baldwin County children suddenly “schooling” from home.
-And that means thousands of Baldwin County parents are unexpectedly working from home alongside them.
+(May 2020) Coronavirus (COVID-19) has thousands of Baldwin County children suddenly “schooling” from home.
+And that means thousands of Baldwin County parents are unexpectedly at home alongside them.
+Avoiding the physical pitfalls of working from home takes some planning.

 Fortunately, technology and new software platforms like Zoom and Google Classroom keep us connected to teachers and co-workers.
 But those same tools come with pitfalls, when we’re suddenly on a keyboard or tablet several hours a day.
 Overuse of handheld devices can lead to unintended problems with the hand, wrist and arm.
 And poor desk posture without breaks to stretch can leave you slouched and strained with the potential for musculoskeletal injuries.

 If you’re working from home for the first time, it’s important to set up a healthy work space:

 - Check the height of your desk – should be elbow level when sitting

 - Make sure you have a natural posture – no hunching or twisting

 - Find a chair that adjusts and supports the curve of your lower (lumbar) back

 - Spine: Keep ears in line with tops of shoulders and shoulders in line with hips

 - Shoulders: Upper arms hang relaxed and close to the body